campusdomar/PuMuKIT2-doc/DeveloperGuide.md

 List of Bundles
 ---------------

 PuMuKIT has been developed with the Symfony framework.
-Symfony was based on bundles, and so, PuMuKIT is structured in bundles.
+Symfony is based on bundles, and so, PuMuKIT is structured in bundles.
 There is a list of bundles that come activated by default with the project, these are mandatory for the code to work.
 There is also a list of optional bundles that come deactivated.
 In order to install/activate them, follow the instructions in the guide of each bundle.